Checkov

 checkov -d templates/ --framework cloudformation --check CRITICAL,HIGH

-The GitHub Actions workflow includes Checkov as part of the validation stage:
+The GitHub Actions workflow includes Checkov:

 - name: Validate templates